tanishaarora11/fake-news-detection-project/README.md

 - Implemented Natural Language Processing (NLP) techniques for text preprocessing.
 - Developed and integrated the machine learning models.
 - Performed feature extraction using TF-IDF vectorization.
-- Assisted in model selection, training, and performance optimization.
 - Integrated the trained model with the Flask web application.
 - Conducted model testing, validation, and debugging.